 - Funding of Water Utility Capital Projects DWA will fund all planned capital costs using incoming rate revenue and existing reserves.
 The capital projects listed in the financial plan are from DWA's projection of costs through FY 2042/43. - Reserve Targets For each utility (i.e., potable water, recycled water, and wastewater), DWA maintains reserves for operations, capital, and other specific needs.
 The details for each utility's reserve targets are covered in their respective section of this report. - Inflation and Growth Projections Assumptions were made in the analysis with regard to cost inflation in order to project future revenues and expenses for the study period.
-The following inflation factors were used in the analysis: - ✓ Customer growth for the potable water system is projected to be a little more than 1% per year, or about 223 new connections per year. - ✓ Customer growth for wastewater is projected to increase at the same 1% rate. - ✓ No growth is expected in the recycled water system. - ✓ General cost inflation is 4.8% annually. - ✓ Labor cost inflation is 4% annually. - ✓ Energy cost inflation is 4% annually. - ✓ Transportation cost inflation is 3% annually. - ✓ Utilities cost inflation is 5.6% annually. - ✓ Construction cost inflation is 3.91% annually.
+The following inflation factors were used in the analysis: - ✓ Customer growth for the potable water system is projected to be a little more than 1% per year, or about 223 new connections per year. - ✓ Customer growth for wastewater is projected to increase at the same 1% rate. - ✓ No growth is expected in the recycled water system. - ✓ General cost inflation is 4.8% annually based on the 5-year average annual change in the Consumer Price Index for all Urban Consumers in the Riverside-San Bernardino-Ontario, CA, CA area. - ✓ Labor cost inflation is 4% annually based on the 5-year average annual change in the Quarterly Census of Employment and Wages for Riverside County, CA. - ✓ Energy cost inflation is 4% annually based on the 5-year average annual change in the Consumer Price Index for all Urban Consumers. - ✓ Transportation cost inflation is 3% annually based on the 5-year average annual change in the Consumer Price Index for All Urban Consumers (US City Average).